-So what I want to share in this post is my process for dealing with derailed plans: how I go from lost and overwhelmed to back on my feet and moving again.
+So in this post, I want to share my process for dealing with derailed plans.
+Here’s how I go from lost and overwhelmed to back on track and moving again.

 Step 1: Get Your Bearings

 Several years ago, I got lost while traveling alone in Kunming, China.
 I took the wrong bus and wound up at a terminal station with no idea what part of the city I was in.
-My first priority in that moment was to find an internet connection so I could figure out 1) where I was, 2) which direction I needed to go, and 3) the best mode of transportation to get there.
+In that moment, my first priority was to find an internet connection so I could figure out 1) where I was, 2) which direction I needed to go, and 3) the best mode of transportation to get there.

-As it happened, I had unusual trouble getting my phone to connect to the wifi I found, so it was a long, frustrating afternoon that involved a few additional wrong turns.
-I did eventually get to where I needed to go, but because it took me so long to figure out where I even was, the whole process took a lot longer than it would have otherwise.
+I found a place with wi-fi easily enough, but my phone had trouble connecting to it.
+What followed was a long, frustrating afternoon that involved a few additional wrong turns.
+While I did eventually get to where I needed to go, because it took me so long to figure out where I even was, the whole process took a lot longer than expected.

-So, as soon as I can after my plans have been derailed, I sit down and ask myself these questions:
+Now when my plans get derailed, I sit down as soon as I can and ask myself these questions:

 Once I have a solid understanding of where I am and why, I can then start to evaluate where I want to be and how to get there.